 The 1993 Royal Rumble

-Eventually, the Rumble match came down to Yokozuna and number 30 entrant “Macho Man” Randy Savage.
+Eventually, the Rumble match came down to Yokozuna and number 30 entrant "Macho Man" Randy Savage.
 In another unusual moment, Savage got eliminated when he went to cover Yokozuna for a pinfall (yes, in the Royal Rumble) and was then bench pressed over the top rope by Anoa’i.
-Less than four months after his television debut, Yokozuna had won the Royal Rumble and was on his way to the main event of WrestleMania.
+Less than four months after his television debut, Yokozuna had won the Royal Rumble and was on his way to WrestleMania’s main event.

 Yokozuna and His Lead-Up to WrestleMania 9

-Throughout the months leading to the biggest event of the year, Yokozuna continued to squash opponents on television.
-He entered into a short program with “Hacksaw” Jim Duggan, which resulted in a striking visual of Duggan coughing up blood and suffering from kayfabe internal injuries after being crushed by several Banzai Drops.
-This visual added further to the aura around the vast challenger, as he quickly and easily destroyed a very recognizable name in Duggan, and left a vivid meta image in the mind of many young fans at the time (this writer included).
+Throughout the months leading to the year’s biggest event, Yokozuna continued to squash opponents on television.
+He entered into a short program with "Hacksaw" Jim Duggan, which resulted in a striking visual of Duggan coughing up blood and suffering from kayfabe internal injuries after being crushed by several Banzai Drops.
+This visual added further to the aura around the vast challenger.
+He quickly and easily destroyed a very recognizable name in Duggan and left a vivid meta image in the mind of many young fans at the time (this writer included).

 Rodney Anoa’i Wins His First WWF Championship Followed By a "Screwjob" Finish

 WrestleMania 9 proved to be bittersweet for Yokozuna.
-In the main event, aided by Mr. Fuji and a handful of salt, he defeated Bret Hart to win his first WWF Championship.
+Aided by Mr. Fuji and a handful of salt in the main event, he defeated Bret Hart to win his first WWF Championship.
 However, what followed his victory again showed the potential panic in WWF booking meetings over a lack of main event names.
-As “The Hitman” struggled with salt in his eyes, he received support from an unlikely ally, a returning Hulk Hogan.
-At this point, Hogan, who was at WrestleMania to work a match with Brutus Beefcake for the tag titles, was challenged by Mr. Fuji, who declared that “Big Man” Hogan could not defeat “his Yokozuna.”
+As "The Hitman" struggled with salt in his eyes, he received support from an unlikely ally, a returning Hulk Hogan.
+At this point, Hogan, who was at WrestleMania to work a match with Brutus Beefcake for the tag titles, was challenged by Mr. Fuji, who declared that "Big Man" Hogan could not defeat "his Yokozuna."
 With Hart’s on-screen consent (but not off-screen blessing), Hogan rushed the ring and defeated Yokozuna in a matter of minutes.
 The formidable Samoan’s rapid ascent up the card had stalled for the first time, as Vince McMahon went back to what he knew in the yellow and red-clad hero.

 Rodney Anoa’i is Champ Again

-A rematch for the title was quickly arranged and would take place at the inaugural King of the Ring pay-per-view event on June 13th, 1993 (the original King of the Ring tournaments from 1985-1989 and again in 1991 were not PPV events).
-At the culmination of his match against Hogan, Yokozuna recaptured the title after a Japanese photographer (actually Harvey Wippleman in costume) climbed onto the apron, and a fireball from his camera flash would strike the Hulkster.
-Yokozuna would follow that up with a big leg drop and cover Hogan for the win, following this up with a Banzai Drop in the corner after the match.
+A rematch for the title was quickly arranged and would occur at the inaugural King of the Ring pay-per-view event on June 13th, 1993 (the original King of the Ring tournaments from 1985-1989 and again in 1991 were not PPV events).
+At the culmination of his match against Hogan, Yokozuna recaptured the title after a Japanese photographer (actually Harvey Wippleman in costume) climbed onto the apron.
+A fireball from his camera flash would strike the Hulkster.
+Yokozuna would follow up with a big leg drop and cover Hogan for the win, following this up with a Banzai Drop in the corner after the match.

 Hogan would disappear from WWF television again here, this time for many years, allowing Mr. Fuji to declare they had "ended Hulkamania."

 After his second title win, Yokozuna and Fuji declared an open bodyslam challenge on July 4th.
-The simple premise was that after running the American Hero Hogan out of the WWF, the USA had no real challengers worthy of a shot against the “Japanese” champion, and Fuji declared no one could slam Yokozuna never mind beat him.
+The simple premise was that after running the American Hero Hogan out of the WWF, the USA had no real challengers worthy of a shot against the "Japanese" champion, and Fuji declared no one could slam Yokozuna, never mind beat him.
 In hindsight, these words may have rung truer than people realized at the time.
-With Hogan gone, and Hart having a series of matches with Jerry Lawler, as well as Randy Savage spending more time in a commentary position, genuine challengers to the behemoth champion were scarce.
+With Hogan gone, and Hart having a series of matches with Jerry Lawler and Randy Savage spending more time in a commentary position, genuine challengers to the behemoth champion were scarce.
 Cue: Lex Luger, a helicopter, and a McMahon attempt to create a new star.